johnathanvman/F6/index.md

 				}else if(death > 0){
 					return String("I catch my breath back at the "+map[party.y][party.x].name+".
 I feel so alone in this terrifying world!")
 				}else{
 					return String("I hide back at the "+map[party.y][party.x].name+" and hope they don't come looking for me.
-After a long while I stand up and dust myself off.
+After a long while.
+I stand up and dust myself off.
 I'm lucky to have gotten away!")
 				}
 			}else if(party.units.length == 2){
 				if(death > 0){